mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/README.md

 Saw the base64 encoded powershell command and decoded it in cyberchef.

+The encoded powershell command spawned the scheduled task.

 PowerShell's -EncodedCommand does not use plain Base64 → ASCII/UTF-8 and it uses Base64-encoded UTF-16 Little Endian (UTF-16LE).